abarnes26/TimeGuard/README.md

 A Chrome browser extension that helps you be more intentional with your time by adding a mindful delay before accessing distracting websites.

-I stole this idea from [LeechBlock](https://chromewebstore.google.com/detail/leechblock-ng/blaaajhemilngeeffpbfkdjjoefldkok) and recreated the extension myself because, nothing against that developer but I don't trust anything anymore.

 ## Features

 - **Customizable Delay**: Set a waiting period (1-300 seconds) before accessing blocked sites